ropenscilabs/qcoder/README.md

 You are not restricted to using the listed codes in the csv file, but this file allows you to produce a detailed codebook including descriptions.
-(A method for adding new codes is high priority item on the project road map.)
+(Creating a user interface for adding new codes is high priority item on the project road map.)

 ### Units